 13. Keep an eye on the news.

-Keeping an eye on blogs and articles about security, and vulnerability databases such as CVE can help you become aware if your system/software has an already known vulnerability so that you can patch/update your systems before they may be detected and exploited.
+Keeping an eye on blogs and articles about security, and vulnerability databases such as CVE and NIST can help you become aware in case your system/software has an already known vulnerability so that you can patch/update your systems before they may be detected and exploited.
 Vulnerability monitoring solutions are readily available for automating this task.

 14. Solve problems as you see them.